Beer can hut near Spitzkoppe in Namibia

 • Always judge first: what is necessary.
 In this case, it was protection against the sun, avoiding heat traps, and insulating the walls against direct sunlight.

-• Never judge a contraption before having deeply thought about it.
-Sometimes it is surprising what out-of-the-box thinking can bring up.
+• Never judge a contraption before having deeply considered it.
+Sometimes, it is surprising what out-of-the-box thinking can bring up.

 We appreciate your opinion